 BP Profit Sharing.
-With the exception of the M/T Amore Mio II, our profit sharing arrangements for our vessels time chartered with BP Shipping Limited are based on the calculation of the TCE according to the "last to next" principle, Actual voyage revenues earned and received, actual expenses incurred and actual time taken to perform the voyage are used for the purpose of the calculation.
+With the exception of the M/T Amore Mio II, our profit sharing arrangements for our vessels time chartered with BP Shipping Limited are based on the calculation of the TCE according to the "last to next" principle.
+Actual voyage revenues earned and received, actual expenses incurred and actual time taken to perform the voyage are used for the purpose of the calculation.
 The charterer is obliged to provide us with a copy of each fixture note and all reasonable documentation with respect to items of cost and earnings referring to each voyage within every calculation period, as well as with a statement listing actual voyage results for voyages completed and estimated results for any voyage not completed at the time of settlement.
 When actual revenue and/or expenses have not been settled, BP Shipping Limited's estimates apply but remain subject to adjustment upon closing of actual accounts.
 If the average daily TCE is less than or equal to the basic gross hire rate, then we receive the basic net hire rate only.
 If the average daily TCE exceeds the basic gross hire rate, then we receive the basic net hire rate only.
-If the average daily TCE is less than or equal to the basic pross hire rate, then we receive the basic net hire rate only.
-If the average daily TCE exceeds the basic gross hire rate, then we receive the basic net hire rate only.
-If the average daily TCE exceeds the basic gross hire rate, then we receive the basic net hire rate only.
-If the average daily TCE exceeds the basic gross hire rate, then we receive the basic net hire rate only.
-If the average daily TCE exceeds the basic gross hire rate, then we receive the basic net hire rate only.
-If the average daily TCE exceeds the basic gross hire rate, then we receive the basic net hire rate only.
-If the average daily TCE exceeds the basic gross hire rate, then we receive the basic net hire rate only.
-If the average daily TCE exceeds the basic gross hire rate, then we receive the basic net hire rate only.
-If the average daily TCE is less
+If the average daily TCE exceeds the basic gross hire rate, then we receive the gross hire rate.
+In addition to the 1.25% commission we pay on the gross charter rate for each vessel, the relevant ship broker is also entitled to an additional 1.25% commission on the amount of profit share received from the M/T Agisilaos, the M/T Arionas, the M/T Axios and the M/T Amore Mio II.
+In the case of the M/T Amore Mio II, the calculation of the profit share is based on the weighted monthly average of two indices published daily by the Baltic Exchange based on specific routes and cargo sizes representative of the vessel's trading.
+The profit share with BP Shipping Limited is calculated and settled quarterly, except for the profit share for the M/T Amore Mio II, which is calculated and settled monthly.